RodrigoBertotti/askless-flutter-client/README.md

 Project ready!
 You can run :)

-Following this links, you can also check this
-"Getting Started" complete project of the
+Following these links, you can also check this "Getting Started" complete project of the
  [Flutter client](example/tracking) and of the
  [server in Node.js](https://github.com/WiseTap/askless/blob/master/example/tracking-ts/index.ts).